moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab2.md

 1. Enter any commit message, then select `Commit to 'main'`

-1. If your receive a prompt stating `You are committing your changes to the default branch`, select `Continue`.
+1. If you receive a prompt stating `You are committing your changes to the default branch`, select `Continue`.

 1. Select `Go to Project` to return to your GitLab repository.